2025 Delegates

 add remove

 Professor Malaspina is Clinical-Academic Director of the UCL Queen Square MND Centre, Institute of Neurology, with over 20 years of experience in multidisciplinary care and research in MND and neuromuscular disorders.
-His work focuses on the molecular mechanisms of neurodegeneration to identify novel biomarkers and therapeutic targets.
-He leads UK-wide longitudinal biobanking projects and directs the ALS Biomarkers Study.
-He is a co-investigator in international ALS studies, including CREaTE and Pre-fALS, and a leading figure in ALS biomarker and clinical trial research.
-He pioneered assays for neurofilaments—now central to trial design—and advanced proteomic approaches to study tissue-fluid molecular interactions.
+His main focus is on molecular mechanisms of neurodegeneration to identify novel biomarkers and therapeutic targets.
+He leads major UK-wide longitudinal biobanking projects and currently directs the ALS Biomarkers Study.
+He is a co-investigator and key contributor to international ALS studies, including CREaTE and Pre-fALS.
+His work on neuroinflammation and neuroaxonal degeneration has made him a leader in the ALS biomarker and clinical trial field.
+He pioneered assays for biomarkers such as neurofilaments, now central to trial design, and advanced proteomic techniques to study tissue-fluid molecular intersections.
 He received the 2023 Healey ALS Innovation Award and is a member of the MIROCALS consortium.
-He leads a team of over 25 researchers contributing to national initiatives such as United to End MND and the UK MND Research Institute.

 Dr Keith Mayl